FavebookSUTD/favebook_entrypoint/README.md

 ### 7.2.3 Flask unit testing

 We attempted the TDD framework at a smaller scale to experiment with the process.
 This enables us to test our API calls against a ground truth.
 The screenshot of the test cases can be seen below.
-The test cases can be found in (TO BE FILLED)

 ![](assets/7_2_3_unittest.PNG)